sg893052/sonic-buildimage/release_documents/Command-Reference.md

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.

-When the optional argument "max_priority"  is specified, each rule?s priority is calculated by subtracting its ?sequence_id? value from the ?max_priority?.
-If this value is not passed, the default ?max_priority?
-10000 is used.
+When the optional argument "max_priority"  is specified, each rules priority is calculated by subtracting its "sequence_id" value from the "max_priority".
+If this value is not passed, the default "max_priority" 10000 is used.

 - Usage:
   config acl update full FILE_NAME